rogerbinns/apsw/doc/shell.rst

 Control-Break then the program will be instantly aborted.)

-For Windows users you won't have command line editing and completion unless you install a ` readline module
+For Windows users you won't have command line editing and completion unless you install a `readline module
 <http://docs.python.org/library/readline.html>`__.
 Fortunately there
 is one at http://ipython.scipy.org/moin/PyReadline/Intro which works.
-However if the shell offers no completions it will start matching filenames even if they make no sense in the context.
+However if ths :class:`Shell` offers no completions it will start matching filenames even if they make no sense in the context.

 Unicode
 =======